 Creating a clan

 First, head to the official clan creation page and scroll to the bottom.
-You’ll see a few different entry fields here, including one for your clan’s name, as well as your motto, which can be a good way to introduce your clan to players who might not know you personally.
+You’ll see a few different entry fields here, including one for your clan’s name, as well as your motto, which can help introduce your clan to players who might not know you personally.
 The shorthand section is generally an abbreviation of your clan’s name that will appear next to your username, similar to the clan tags seen in other shooters, like Call of Duty: Infinite Warfare.

 Once you’ve picked your name and motto, hit the button at the bottom of the page to go to your clan’s main menu in your internet browser.
 If you’re using the Destiny Companion app, you’ll get the same information, but it will be split among a few different pages.
 To view your clan information, click the banner icon at the bottom of the app.